 Updated April 18, 2017

 Chase Slate® has a very popular introductory balance transfer offer.
-You can save with a $0 introductory balance transfer fee, 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
+You can save with a $0 introductory balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
 Plus, receive your Monthly FICO® Score for free.

 - Complete the balance transfer within 60 days of opening the account.
 Otherwise, you lose the offer and standard balance transfer fees and rates would apply.